Four UX Tactics for More Authentic Marketing Automation

 Consider the case of Bank of America, which suffered brand damage when automated responses on Twitter became the target for endless ridicule and led to hundreds of responses baiting their beleaguered bot.
 The incident was covered by numerous online publications, including Gizmodo, Digiday, and MediaPost, among others.

 If you’re tasked with creating these interactions, how can you be sure they create value for prospective customers and don’t get earmarked for the trash bin?
-Successful marketing automation requires good user experience design.
+It’s simple: successful marketing automation requires good user experience design.
 There are many UX tactics you can apply to create marketing automation processes that are authentic and useful rather than robotic and wasteful.
 Here are four of them.

 Personify and Personalize